Skip to content

 Peaceful Protest

 Photograph by Alison Boulier 2018 Part of Open Season, one of the Ten Different Things projects.
-Two sculptural protest signs face each other across the net as the audio of a tennis match is played.
-Inspired by “The Battle of the Sexes”, an absurd televised match between Billie Jean King and Bobby Riggs in 1973, the protest […]Read Post ›
+Two blank sculptural protest signs face each other across the net as the audio of a tennis match is played.
+Inspired by “The Battle of the Sexes”, an absurd televised match between Billie Jean King and Bobby Riggs in 1973, […]Read Post ›

 Open Season

 Photograph by Alison Boulier 2018 Drawing from various terminologies of “court”: a tribunal presided over by judges and magistrates, an area marked for sports, and an establishment of and for sovereignty, Open Season is a launch of a court of sovereign absurdity.
-A game of tennis was once a Game of Palms, historically a […]Read Post ›
+A game of tennis was once a Game of Palms, historically a sport […]Read Post ›

 Late Capitalism PopUp Shop